 Midlothian Council have launched a Citizen Space page, which has information on ongoing activities for early engagement in Local Development Plan preparation.
 They will also shortly be issuing invitations to community groups to submit a Local Place Plan, which will then inform the Local Development Plan, more information on which can be found below.

 Renfrewshire Council launched an online survey to help understand potential issues in the area and develop a spatial strategy which addresses the issues that are important to the local community, which closed on August 8th and is currently being reviewed.
-Further engagement opportunities will be on the page below.
+Further engagement opportunities will be on the page below, including a call for ideas which is expected to begin in 2025.
 For community groups who wish to produce a local place plan, information and an expression of interest form can be found on the button below.

 The initial phase of establishing the new LDP concluded after Council’s June meeting, with the endorsement of the Development Plan Scheme and Participation Statement.